 CONTEXT: In the person depicted in the graph, “Sleep was allowed between 2300-0700 h with an average duration of 6h40 ± 0h40/rhythm.
 Meals were given at 0730, 1200, and 1730 h.”

 TIP: Make an early morning appointment for your blood test.
+Don’t have breakfast or even a very sweet drink before your test.

 TIP: If you do night shift work or sleep abnormal hours, consider how your circadian rhythm might shift.
 TSH might be lowest at a different time during the day than is shown in the graphs above.